IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have a friend — or had a friend, now dead — <a href="https://en.wikipedia.org/wiki/Abdus_Salam" target="_blank">Abdus Salam</a>, a very devout Muslim, who was trying to bring science into the universities in the Gulf states and he told me that he had a terrible time because, although they were very receptive to technology, they felt that science would be a corrosive to religious belief, and they were worried about it... and damn it, I think they were right. ***It is corrosive of religious belief, and it's a good thing too***.”

 >“The steady state theory is philosophically the most attractive theory because it least resembles the account given in Genesis.”

+>“I know atheists that have the highest moral standards, for instance myself!”

 >“The more the universe seems comprehensible, the more **it also seems pointless**.”